Barrie: Galleries

 The prominent MacLaren Art Centre is located in Barrie.
 This is an art gallery that inspired the "Art City" project, which has had many different large sculptures installed around the city.
 These can be found in parks and along the waterfront.

 Barrie is also home to many independent galleries and studios.
 A concentration of independent galleries, studios and boutiques is located in Lakeshore Mews.
 This area is located behind the downtown's Dunlop Street.
 Lakeshore Mews artists also organize the annual "Arts ce Soir"; an all-night contemporary art event in celebration of visual, musical, theatrical and literary art.

 In addition, a studio tour in the Barrie/Orillia area takes place on the Canadian Thanksgiving weekend every year.
 It is called the Images Studio Tour and has over 25 artists on average.
 Potters, jewellers, painters, textile artists and fashion designers make up a few of the disciplines of the talents on display.

 Festivals

 Barrie is home to Kempenfest; one of the largest outdoor arts and crafts celebrations in Ontario.
 This festival occurs annually over the August long weekend and features over 300 artisans, an antique show, food demonstrations, children's activities and live entertainment, including an indie-music stage.

+Since 2021, Barrie has held Open Air Dunlop, in which Dunlop Street downtown is temporarily pedestrianized to attract visitors to the downtown area.